hwlei888/garment-app/README.md

 - [ ] User can find their password back when lost it
 - [ ] When user change their name, there is an alert
 - [ ] User can change their password, two steps to change password, type old one first if correct can change new password
-- [ ] User can add multiple photos and self-defination items
 - [ ] User can add comments below the clothes
+- [ ] User can like (many to many table)

 - [x] collocation form tables, can add many garments
+- [x] User can add multiple photos
+- [ ] User can add multiple photos and self-defination items in collocation
 - [x] many to many tables, when create or edit garments, can choose many occasions
+- [ ] many to many tables, when edit garments, keep the previous tick before and can add the new tick